Leeds

 • Wetherby Brew Co York Road Estate Wetherby LS22 7SU Telephone(01937) 584637

 Brewery taproom and bottle shop.
 Seating over two floors and outside.
 Regular street food and live music events (check website and social media for details).
+Wetherby Brewery High Hopes and Privas are regular beers.
 Card payment preferred.